James Sharp (bishop): Aftermath

 Sharp was buried beneath an imposing black and white marble monument in the Holy Trinity Church, St Andrews.
 Designed by his son, Sir William, it has two main objectives; commemorating his father as a martyr, rather than a turncoat, and confirming his privileged status as archbishop.
 When the tomb was opened in 1849, it was empty; the body was allegedly removed in 1725 and has never been found.

 On 25 December 1679, five Covenanters captured at Bothwell Bridge, Thomas Brown, James Wood, Andrew Sword, John Weddell and John Clyde, were hanged for refusing to identify the perpetrators.
 Although not involved themselves, they were executed at Magus Muir; their bodies hung in chains until the flight of James VII in 1688.
 A gravestone was erected over their burial place in 1728 and enclosed by a surrounding wall in 1877; the same year that a memorial to Sharp was built.
-Both are situated about 0.5 mi south of the spot where the murder occurred.

 19th century Scottish histories portrayed Sharp as a despised turncoat; "For well concocted, cold blooded, systematic dissimulation, he stands almost without a match in History."
 Even more recent writers suggest his death can be seen as deserved retribution for his actions.

 His most recent biographer, Julia Buckroyd, summarised his career as follows; "Sharp, who identified himself as a Scot and Presbytery, and who struggled to extricate Scotland from the Cromwellian union,...became identified as an agent of English, episcopal and political interests...an enemy of Scottish Presbyterianism and the rule of law."

 The 1688 Glorious Revolution in Scotland led to the Act of Settlement in 1690, which re-established the kirk on a Presbyterian basis.
 Episcopacy was immediately abolished since then, leading to the formation of the separate Scottish Episcopal Church in the same 1690.